muzardemoses/Chatter-app/README.md

 **Day-11** ***June 16, 2023 - June 21, 2023***
 - Implement feed page and create-content page design.

+**Day-12** ***June 22, 2023***
+- implement initial blog post design.
+- Installed moment to format the date and time of the post.

+### TO-DO List
+- [x] Implement minimum and maximum character count for blog post title and content.
+- [x] Implement picture and video size to fit the blog post.
+- [x] Implement blog post like and comment functionality.
+- [x] Implement blog post page initial design.

 ### Built with

 - Firebase